tobega/tailspin-v0/TailspinReference.md

 ### Mocking, stubbing, faking
-Tests normally run with all the same [modules](#using-modules) as the main program of the file it is in, but they can also have their own `use` statements at the beginning of the test which get used instead of the same ones in the program, e.g.
+Tests normally run with all the same [modules](#using-modules) as the main program of the file it is in, but they can also have their own `use` statements at the beginning of the test which get used instead of the same ones in the program.

+Tests will only execute the program definitions needed for the test.
+A test can also modify the program, overriding definitions, by a section after the module overrides that starts `modify program` and ends `end program`.

+Here is a contrived example that both mocks the standard output and overrides the definition of `greeting`:
 ```
+def greeting: 'Bonjour';

-sink hello
+sink greet
-  'Hello $;' -> !OUT::write
+  '$greeting; $;' -> !OUT::write
-end hello
+end greet

 test 'hello'
   use shadowed core-system/